Natural Alternative Therapies

 High blood concentration of uric acid is considered its main pathway.
 Tart cherries seem to naturally and safely reduce uric acid levels.

-If you have high levels of LDL cholesterol, drinking this 8-ounce of this juice daily can lower your levels by 17%.
+If you have high levels of LDL cholesterol, drinking 8 ounces of this juice daily can lower your levels by 17%.

 This was found in a recent study measuring the effect of these cherries on serum triglycerides.